Categories

 As I listened, God seemed to be saying, “Notice the splendor and majesty of the earth.
 I made all of this.
 It all belongs to me.
 Come.
 Enjoy the beauty and serenity.”

-Further, he seemed to be telling me, “I have a role for you to play in my grand design.
+Further, he seemed to be telling me, “I have a role for you to play in this world I’ve created.
 But don’t worry.
 Even if you fail, my plans will still prevail.
 So, relax.
 Trust me.
 I am God Almighty, and I have everything under control.”

 How about you?
 Have you gone outside lately and contemplated creation?
 Have you listened to what God is saying?
 How is God speaking to you in nature?